Sanket0307/Yoga-Pose-Detection/README.md

   -Test Accuracy: ~90% on unseen data.

 ***Acknowledgments***

   -Inspiration from fitness applications and computer vision advancements.

-  -
-  Special thanks to publicly available yoga pose datasets used for training.
+  -Special thanks to publicly available yoga pose datasets used for training.

 **Next Steps**